systemd/mkosi/mkosi/resources/mkosi.md

 `EnvironmentFiles=`, `--env-file=`

-: Takes a comma-separated list of paths to files that contain enviroment variable definitions to be added to the scripting environment.
+: Takes a comma-separated list of paths to files that contain environment variable definitions to be added to the scripting environment.
 Uses `mkosi.env` if it is found in the local directory.
 The variables are first read from `mkosi.env` if it exists, then from the given list of